team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We create an instance of the class that contains the `generateSprite` method.
+1. We create an instance of the class containing the `generateSprite` method.

-2. We demonstrate two use cases:
-   - `generateBasicSprite`: Uses the function with just a description.
+2. `generateBasicSprite` demonstrates basic usage with just a description.
-   - `generateCustomSprite`: Uses the function with a description and additional options.

-3. The `options` object can include:
+3. `generateCustomSprite` shows how to use options:
-   - `size`: To specify the image size (e.g., "512x512").
+   - `size`: Specifies the image size (default is "1024x1024").
-   - `save`: To save the generated image to a file.
+   - `save`: If true, saves the generated image to a file.
-   - `iterations`: To generate multiple sprites in one call.
+   - `iterations`: Generates multiple sprites in one call.

-4. The function returns an object (or an array of objects if `iterations` is specified) containing the frame dimensions as messages and the image as a data URL.
+4. The function returns an object (or array of objects for multiple iterations) containing:

-5. We use try-catch blocks to handle any errors that might occur during the sprite generation process.
+   - `messages`: JSON with frameHeight and frameWidth information.
+   - `image`: A data URL of the generated image.

-Remember to handle the asynchronous nature of the function using async/await or promises in your actual implementation.
+Remember to handle the asynchronous nature of the function using async/await or promises, and implement proper error handling as shown in the example.